 If you have darker skin with a warm tinge you will look better in warm colours like red, orange and yellow ; earth tones like green, orange, olive, blue, navy, emerald, burgundy, ruby; plum white and pink can also suit dark skinned.

-Warm colors have a golden undertone; cool colors a blue undertone
+Warm colors have a golden / orange or yellow undertone; cool colors a blue undertone

-Light skinned people look better in silver colours and dark skinned in gold colours; though there are exceptions to this rule.
+Light skinned people look better in silver colors and dark-skinned in gold colors; though there are exceptions to this rule.

 Blue, gray or green eyes - if you have any of these eye colours you will gravitate towards cool colours.
 If you have brown, hazel or amber eyes you would prefer to have warm colors in your wardrobe